-- We identified five new evidence documents (all pre-print single studies) since the last update of this LEP. - Building on the last two updates, we've included a total of 33 evidence documents. - The single studies (pre-print) provided emerging insights on what is known about A(H5Nx) in relation to humans, dairy cattle, and skuas. - We conducted a jurisdictional scan of select countries (Australia, Brazil, Cambodia, Chile, China, Ecuador, France, New Zealand, Spain, United Kingdom, United States, and Vietnam), international organizations (World Health Organization (WHO), Pan American Health Organization (PAHO), World Organisation for Animal Health (WOAH), European Centre for Disease Prevention and Control (ECDC), and Food and Agriculture Organization (FAO)), and Canadian provinces and territories to identify any relevant publicly available information and experiences with A(H5Nx). - The WHO, FAO, and WOAH indicated that 2.3.4.4b is diversifying genetically and spreading geographically, resulting
+- We identified eight new evidence documents (two evidence syntheses and six single studies) since the last update of this LEP - With these newly identified evidence documents, we have included a total of 38 evidence documents (24 evidence syntheses and 14 single studies). - We conducted a jurisdictional scan of select countries (Australia, Brazil, Cambodia, Chile, China, Ecuador, France, New Zealand, Spain, United Kingdom, United States, and Vietnam), international organizations (World Health Organization (WHO), Pan American Health Organization (PAHO), World Organisation for Animal Health (WOAH), European Centre for Disease Prevention and Control (ECDC), and the Food and Agriculture Organization (FAO)), and Canadian provinces and territories to identify any relevant publicly available information and experiences with A(H5Nx). - Canada and the other countries scanned continue to report no evidence of human-to-human transmission and indicate that the overall public health risk for the general public is low. - The transmission of A(H5N1) to different animal populations is predominantly from wild birds be predominantly from wild birds, but there is evidence of other mechanisms of transmission (e.g., movement of cattle), which increases the likelihood of additional outbreaks in mammals and sporadic cases among humans.

-Box 1: Approach and supporting materials
+Box 2: Approach and supporting materials